-FIRST ROUND: Bruins beat Detroit in five games.
-Canadiens beat Tampa Bay in four games.
+FIRST ROUND: Blackhawks beat St. Louis in six games.
+Wild beat Colorado in seven games.

 STORY LINE: Both teams know they can come back from a deficit in the series because each just did it.
 The Blackhawks opened with two overtime losses to the Blues, then won the next four games.
 The Wild lost their first two games against Colorado and were on the brink of elimination in Game 6 before scoring three goals to force a decisive matchup in which they sent the game to overtime with a late goal and won early in the extra period.